niclutz3/niclutz3.github.io/context-query.md

 ![ContextQuery Main Interface](./ContextQueryMainPage.png)

-**How to Use the Site:** Simply enter any plain-English business question into the interactive command terminal.
+**How It Works:** Simply enter any plain-English business question into the interactive command terminal.
 The pipeline processes the natural language intent in real-time, queries the live dataset from the serverless cloud, and returns a clean data frame with an option to display the exact SQL query used to generate the result.

 ---